Classifying Anomalies THrough Outer Density Estimation (CATHODE): Conclusions

 We also explicitly verified that \cathode{} is less sensitive to correlations than other approaches.
 When artificially increasing the correlation between input features and the mass variable, the \cathode{} performance decreases to a maximum SIC of around 10 while \cwola{} Hunting completely loses discrimination power.
 However, the artificially increased correlation entangles several issues, including potential information loss and a more difficult task for the density estimator and therefore overestimates the impact of correlation effects.
+The enhanced performance in the presence of correlations and the ability to oversample lead to the overall gains from \cathode{} relative to other methods.

-Given the widespread experimental interest in deploying anomaly detection methods, the increased significance improvement and robustness of \cathode{} compared to previous approaches should directly translate into more sensitive searches.
+Robust model-agnostic anomaly detection methods are of particular experimental interest.
+The improvements of \cathode{} over previous approaches should directly translate into more sensitive searches.